Skip to main content

 Tipsy Scoop

-Born in New York, Tipsy Scoop now has a location in Penn Quarter.
+Born in New York, Tipsy Scoop now graces Penn Quarter.
 We highly recommend a visit if you’re over the age of 21 (although the shop does offer four non-alcoholic flavors).
-The booze-infused scoops provide a delicate balance of ice cream (or sorbet) and alcohol; Tipsy Scoop even crafted a concoction specifically for DC, the Cherry Blossom Old Fashioned (featuring Hatozaki Finest Japanese whiskey).
-The “barlour” also serves ice cream cocktails, regular cocktails, takeaway pints, ice cream cakes and sundaes.
-Beer, wine and hard seltzer can also be ordered here and once per month, the store hosts ice cream cocktail mixology classes.
+The booze-infused scoops provide a delicate balance of ice cream (or sorbet) and alcohol; Tipsy Scoop even crafted the Cherry Blossom Old Fashioned (featuring Hatozaki Finest Japanese Whisky) specifically for its new city.
+The “barlour” also serves cocktails (ice cream and regular), takeaway pints, ice cream cakes and sundaes.
+Beer, wine and hard seltzer are on offer as well and once per month, the store hosts ice cream cocktail mixology classes.

 11